Kucerenko171/kucerenko171/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=I+haven%27t+seen+you+for+a+long+time)](https://git.io/typing-svg)

-- 🍃 I’m currently working with Reactjs, React, NextJS, TypeScript...
+- 🍃 I’m currently working with ReactJs, NextJS, TypeScript etc.
 - 📫 How to reach me: yanuck00723@gmail.com
 - ⚡ Fun fact: I go in for swimming and powerlifting.
 Self-education in crypto, development and psychology.
 - 🫣 ReadME: